akvo/akvo-flow-docs/docs/topic/dashboard/3-devices.rst

 ----------------------
 Device groups allow you to organize the devices attached to your FLOW Dashboard into smaller groups, so that when you create Assignments you can select a device group instead of having to select the devices individually.
 Each device attached to your dashboard can belong to only one device group, or you can leave a device unassigned.

-To create, modify or delete a device group:
+To create, change or delete a device group:

+Click the Manage Device Groups button.
+It will display a pop-up that gives you three choices: change the name of an existing group, create a new device group, and delete an existing device group.
+Fill out the form as appropriate and click SAVE to save changes, or Cancel to discard changes.

+[insert image of Manage device groups pop up about here]

-To add a device to a device group:
+To add a device or change the device group:

-To add your device to a group, find it in the Devices List and tick the box next to it in the first column in the table.
-Click “Add to device group” from the upper right of the Device List.
-From the pop-up window that appears, select “akvo test” from the dropdown and click OK.
+Find the device(s) in the Devices List and tick the box next to each device in the first column in the table.
+Click "Add to device group" in the upper right of the Device List.
+From the pop-up window that appears, select a device group from the dropdown and click OK to save changes, or Cancel to discard changes.
+You will see the name of the Device Group you just selected in the device row(s) in the Devices List.

-To change the device group for a device:

 To remove a device from a device group:

-To select a device group when creating or editing a survey assignment:
+Find the device(s) in the Devices List and tick the box next to each device in the first column in the table.
+Click "Remove from device group" in the upper right of the Device List.
+The pop-up window that appears will ask you to confirm the removal.
+Click OK to remove the device, Cancel to keep the device in it's current group.
+You will see the name of the Device Group you just removed disappear from the device row(s) in the Devices List.

 Viewing and creating survey assignments